Gee, thanks. I’ll, uh, wear it with pride, I guess.

 All I can say is: Wow!
 It’s been a while since a game has really impressed me this much.
 For me, Alisia Dragoon is an absolute masterpiece, right up there with Castlevania: Bloodlines and Streets of Rage 2 on my list of all-time great Genesis games.
 It’s that good.

 The artwork and animation are some of the best on the system, the music is some of the catchiest fantasy action tunes I’ve ever heard in a game (it sort of has a Golden Axe vibe, but more complex and varied), and the control is perfect.
-Levels are all unique in terms of theming and visuals and each has its own roster of enemies, so nothing feels recycled here.
+Levels are all unique in terms of theme and visuals.
+Each also has its own roster of enemies, so nothing feels recycled here.
 The game’s art direction and animation was provided by the anime studio Gainax, which likely explains the high quality of the overall presentation.

 Even with an empty magic meter, you’re not defenseless.
 You have four extremely cute and deadly magical beasts along for the ride and each of them has unique attacks and strategic uses.
 You can only have one pet active at a time but you can switch between them instantly at will.
 They each have their own life meters and are able to be damaged and even killed by enemies, however, so you’ll have to keep them healthy by finding meat power-ups.
 Each pet can also be leveled-up two times by collecting other power-ups, which will grant them more health and attack power.
 Needless to say, picking the right pet for a particular stage or boss fight can make Alisia’s life a whole lot easier.